KOR-ius/KOR-ius/README.md

 - I have a deep interest in **AI** and **Machine Learning** and love exploring how they can improve our daily lives.
 - I'm a huge advocate for **open-source** and enjoy collaborating on projects that benefit the community.
-- When I’m not coding, I enjoy learning new languages (currently improving my French and Italian 🇫🇷🇮🇹) and exploring the beautiful landscapes of Switzerland.

 ---